Chapter 1 - Why Study Calculus?

 that develops into wisdom.

-Therefore, the purpose of studying Calculus is two-fold.
-First to introduce you to the
+Therefore, the purpose of studying calculus is two-fold.
+First is to introduce you to the

 basic concepts of mathematics used to study almost any type of changing phenomena within a